What an instrumentation

 Do we need a Manifold at our premises with Measuring instrumentation?

 Instrumentation manifolds are very useful for different applications.
 From industrial machines to large industrial plants.
-By uniting different fluid lines in a system, instrumentation manifolds achieve more efficient results in terms of costs and energy consumption.
+By uniting different fluid lines in one system, instrumentation manifolds achieve more efficient results in terms of costs and energy consumption.

 Benefits among which we can find, for example, the following: